ayeseeem/icm-java-style/Coding Standard.md

 - Unnecessary code:

   - Value of method parameter is not used: Ignore -> **Warning**

-    - (but Ignore in overriding and implementing methods)
+    - Ticked: Ignore in overriding and implementing methods

   - Unnecessary 'else' statement: Ignore -> **Warning**
   - Unnecessary cast or 'instanceof' operation: Ignore -> **Warning**
     - Partially moot given that "Remove unnecessary casts" is set in "Clean up".
   - Unnecessary declaration of thrown exception: Ignore -> **Error**

-    - (but Ignore in overriding and implementing, or documented with '@throws' or '@exception'; **Don't** ignore Exception or Throwable)
+    - Ticked: Ignore in overriding and implementing methods
+    - Ticked: Ignore exceptions documented with '@throws' or '@exception'
+    - **Untick**ed: Ignore Exception or Throwable

 - Generic types: